 Here you get to go into detail about the content of your video.
 Make sure your description is unique (eg don’t just copy and paste a description you’ve used on your website), includes your main keyword or phrase along with other relevant keywords and that it accurately summarises what the video is about.

 Tags offer another chance to add keywords.
 Simply add any tags that are relevant to your video.
 Don’t forget to include your brand.
+However, there is a limit on the number of tags you can add, so make sure you add the most important keywords first.

 SEO for YouTube cheat sheet